araobp/compact-rag/README.md

 - Develop a compact RAG that can run on my Raspberry Pi 3 Model B, supporting Hybrid RAG: SQL DB and Vector DB.
 - The RAG will also work as an API server for my other project: [virtual-showroom](https://github.com/araobp/virtual-showroom).
-- Develop AI Agents workign with an node-based editor.

 ## Requrements